 - 11.1 Under the Special Educational Needs (Information) Regulations (September 2014), the governing body is required to evaluate how well it is delivering the school's local offer that has been agreed with the LA.
 The school, will as part of its Local Offer: - Assess and review pupils' progress towards outcomes, and work in partnership with parents and young people as part of this assessment and review. - Support pupils in moving between phases of education and in preparing for adulthood.
-As young people prepare for adulthood, outcomes will reflect their ambitions, which will include in participating in society as fully as possible, further education, independent living, supported living and/or employment, - Make adaptations to curriculum, teaching and the learning environment and access to ancillary aids and assistive technology. - Secure expertise among teachers or other professionals to support all pupils within the school regardless of the level of their SEN. - Assess and evaluate the effectiveness of the provision for all pupils and overcome barriers to learning and progress. - Enable all pupils to have access to facilities and enrichment activities. - Support and improve emotional and social development, including extra pastoral support arrangements for listening to the views of pupils and take measures to prevent bullying - Support pupils who are looked after by the local authority through working closely with all agencies involved with the pupils to ensure positive outcomes. - 11.2 The effectiveness of the school's SEN policy and Provision is enabled and evaluated through: - Monitoring of teaching and learning by the Leadership Group as set out in the school's Teaching & Learning Policy. - Monitoring of curriculum organisation and delivery by subject co-ordinators as set out in the school's Curriculum Policy. - Regular monitoring carried out by the Governing Body as set out in the school's Teaching & Learning Policy. - Analysis of feedback from LA School Improvement Partner visits. - Regular assessment and analysis of pupil progress data as set out in the Pupil Progress Meeting schedule and detailed in the school's Assessment, Recording & Reporting Policy. - Analysis of any available pupil/student attainment data. - Analysis against LA, national and other available comparative data. - Achievement in relation to School Plan targets and Curriculum Area Action Plan targets. - Achievement in relation to statutory targets set by the school's Governing Body. - Implementation of the school's Appraisal and Continuing Professional Development policies.
+As young people prepare for adulthood, outcomes will reflect their ambitions, which will include participating in society as fully as possible, further education, independent living, supported living and/or employment, - Make adaptations to curriculum, teaching and the learning environment and access to ancillary aids and assistive technology. - Secure expertise among teachers or other professionals to support all pupils within the school regardless of their needs. - Assess and evaluate the effectiveness of the provision for all pupils and overcome barriers to learning and progress. - Enable all pupils to have access to facilities and enrichment activities. - Support and improve emotional and social development, including extra pastoral support arrangements for listening to the views of pupils and take measures to prevent bullying - Support pupils who are looked after by the local authority through working closely with all agencies involved with the pupils to ensure positive outcomes. - 11.2 The effectiveness of the school's SEN policy and Provision is enabled and evaluated through: - Monitoring of teaching and learning by the Leadership Group as set out in the school's Teaching & Learning Policy. - Monitoring of curriculum organisation and delivery by subject co-ordinators as set out in the school's Curriculum Policy. - Regular monitoring carried out by the Governing Body as set out in the school's Teaching & Learning Policy. - Analysis of feedback from LA School Improvement Partner visits. - Regular assessment and analysis of pupil progress data as set out in the Pupil Progress Meeting schedule and detailed in the school's Assessment, Recording & Reporting Policy. - Analysis of any available pupil/student attainment data. - Analysis against LA, national and other available comparative data. - Achievement in relation to School Plan targets and Curriculum Area Action Plan targets - Achievement in relation to statutory targets set by the school's Governing Body. - Implementation of the school's Appraisal and Continuing Professional Development policies.

-Policy Name Version Issue Date Next Review Committee Page Number SEN 5.0 May 2015 May 2020 T&L Page 10 of 13
+Policy Name Version Issue Date Next Review Committee Page Number SEN 9.0 May 2015 September 2024 T&L Page 10 of 13

-- 12. Arrangements for Professional Development for all staff, including learning support assistants. - 12.1 The professional development of all staff involved in meeting the needs of all pupils at Grange Park School is ongoing and continuous.
-A wide range of training opportunities is provided which includes; - Skill sharing and the demonstration of teaching techniques and strategies organised within the school - Professional development sessions and one-off sessions on relevant subjects provided by a range of external specialists.
-These courses are tailored specifically to the needs of the school and reflect the changing needs and priorities of the school - Attendance at courses offered by external providers, accredited and non-accredited.
+12. Arrangements for Professional Development for all staff, including learning mentors

+- 12.1 The professional development of all staff involved in meeting the needs of all pupils at Grange Park School is ongoing and continuous.
+A wide range of training opportunities is provided which includes; - Thorough induction training for all new members of staff - Skill sharing and the demonstration of teaching techniques and strategies organised within the school - Professional development sessions and one-off sessions on relevant subjects provided by a range of external specialists.
+These courses are tailored specifically to the needs of the school and reflect the changing needs and priorities of the school - Attendance at courses offered by external providers, accredited and non-accredited. - Weekly bitesize training sessions delivered by the therapy team. - Accredited training through the National College